DIY Decking FAQs

 Q. How much ventilation is required under a deck?

 A: Make sure there is adequate and unobstructed airflow under the deck to prevent excessive water absorption.
 Improve drainage or grade flat areas where standing water may gather.
 For decks with limited ventilation, six inches of clear ventilation is required.
+Regarding composite Deck Tiles — which are installed directly onto an existing flat surface — ensure the surface has proper drainage.

 A: All decking products should ideally maintain a minimum of 6″ (15 cm) between the bottom of the deck substructure/joists and the ground.
 The deck design must allow unrestricted airflow under at least half of its perimeter to permit adequate ventilation.
+However, Deck Tiles are perfect for installations directly on top of concrete or asphalt, and are great for smaller spaces.